 For undergraduates, your college welfare team may also be able to provide support and guidance - please refer to your college website, or your welfare officer, for more details.

 Staff are encouraged to speak with a harassment advisor, or to contact the harassment line (01865 270760, firstname.lastname@example.org).
-You are also welcome to contact the Humanities Division's Equality and Diversity Officer, Isabelle Pitt (01865 615343, email@example.com) in confidence, if you have any queries.
+You are also welcome to contact the Humanities Division's Equality, Diversity and Inclusion Officer (email@example.com) in confidence, if you have any queries.